dfki-ric-underactuated-lab/dfki-quad/README.md

     > **Note:** The test script will run all experiments (i.e. combinations of MPC solvers, WBC solvers, condensing levels, etc.).
 For each experiment it first runs the standing and then the trot scenario.
     If a single experiment fails (*the terminal might show errors etc.*), the script will after a while automatically restart the experiment and mark the old one as failed, it will repeat this as often as specified above.
+    The full script might take depending on your system at least one hour.
+Please wait until the script tells you that it is finished.

     > **Note:** If the test script is stopped manually or crashes a subprocess (leg driver or controller) might still be running.
 In that case it is important to manually kill that processes or just **restart the docker container**.
 * Move the [ws/src/solver_experiments/results](ws/src/solver_experiments/results) folder to a new location (another empty folder), the location.
 The folder should be also renamed with the following pattern, such that it can be later imported into the plotting script: `<target_platform>-N<precition_horizon>-<experiment_name_tag>`